gregorbj/Archive-VisionEval/api/model_system_design.md

 ##### 9.2.2.
 Functions to Assist Specification Writing
 As was explained above in Sections 4.1 and 8.1, the VisionEval model system uses data specifications to help assure that modules can work properly with one another.
 The data specifications are saved as attributes for each dataset that are saved to the datastore by a module.
 The specifications are checked for consistency for each dataset a module requests to be retrieved from the datastore.
 A couple of functions assist a module developer with identifying datasets that registered modules produce and for retrieving 'Get' specifications for the datasets the developer's module will use.

+The 'item' and 'items' functions are used to organize specifications in the module script.
+They are aliases of the R language 'list' function.

 The 'readVENameRegistry' function returns a list containing the specifications for all datasets that registered modules save to the datastore.
 This list contains two components.
 The components are data frames containing the specifications for all datasets identified in the 'Inp' and 'Set' of registered modules.
 Each data frame row lists the specifications for a dataset as well as the module which produces the dataset and the package the module is in.
 This function is useful to developers for:
 - Avoiding dataset naming conflicts with other modules; and,
 - Identifying datasets produced by other modules that can be used in module calculations.